State and Local Implementation of Human Rights

 As part of this work, the Human Rights Institute chairs the State and Local Working Group, part of the Bringing Human Rights Home Lawyers' Network and the Human Rights at Home (HuRAH) Campaign, bringing together state and local government officials and advocates from across the country to develop, implement and amplify strategies to incorporate human rights into local law, policy and practice.

 Mayors are increasingly recognizing how human rights can inform local efforts.
 In Dember of 2015, Birmingham Mayor William Bell described how human rights shape his city's vision for the future in U.S. Mayor.
-In 2014, Eugene Mayor Kitty Piercy emphasized the role of human rights in Crafting Innovative Anti-discrimination Policy Using Human Rights in U.S. Mayor, highlighting initiatives related to the Race Convention and the Women's Convention in particular.
+In 2014, Eugene Mayor Kitty Piercy similarly emphasized the role of human rights in city governance in Crafting Innovative Anti-discrimination Policy Using Human Rights, which highlights initiatives related to the Race Convention and the Women's Convention in particular.

 State and local legislatures are also recognizing the value of framing local concerns through a human rights lens.
 For example, since 2011, a number of local jurisdictions have declared freedom from domestic violence as a human right.
 While they vary in scope and content, these resolutions highlight both the local and international aspects of domestic violence.
 HRI has drawn from the human rights framework and these resolutions in testimony before the New York City Council regarding housing protections for survivors of domestic violence.